Skip to content

 The Book of Kells

-One of the most popular manuscripts found at the Trinity College Library is the Book of Kells.
-A trip to Dublin would not be complete without checking out this historic and famous book.
+One of the most famous manuscripts at the Trinity College Library is the Book of Kells.
+A trip to Dublin would not be complete without checking out this historic and well-known book.

-The book itself consists of the four gospels of the Christian scriptures that are written in Latin.
-The Book of Kells is the oldest book in the world.
-Dating back to the year 800 but for centuries scholars have been unable to say where.
+The book consists of the four gospels of the Christian scriptures written in Latin.
+The Book of Kells is the oldest in the world.
+Dating back to the year 800, scholars have been unable to say where for centuries.

-It has been said that the name of the book comes from a Monastery of Kells that is located in County Meath, Ireland.
+It has been said that the book’s name comes from a Monastery of Kells located in County Meath, Ireland.
 It is believed that it was brought to Kells after a Viking raid on the island of Iona in Scotland back in 806.

-The book stayed at kells until 1654 before it was then sent to Dublin for safekeeping.
+The book stayed at Kells until 1654 before being sent to Dublin for safekeeping.
 The bishop of Meath gave the book of Kells manuscript to Trinity College in 1661 and has stayed there ever since.
-Apart from when it was loaned out to other libraries and museums but it was always brought back to Trinity College.
+Apart from being loaned out to other libraries and museums, it was always brought back to Trinity College.

-It wasn’t until around the 19th century when the book began to obtain worldwide recognition.
-It is now one of the most visited tourist attractions in Dublin, with people coming far and wide to get a glimpse of the manuscript.
-Inside the library where the book is housed is an unforgettable experience as if you’ve walked into a film set its that cool.
+It wasn’t until around the 19th century that the book gained worldwide recognition.
+It is now one of Dublin’s most visited tourist attractions, with people coming far and wide to glimpse the manuscript.
+Inside the library where the book is housed is an unforgettable experience.
+If you’ve walked into a film set, it’s that cool.

 Trinity College Dublin